EficodeDemoOrg/copilot-java/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Add a comment: `// Validate API key format`
    - Hover mouse over the suggestion to see alternative suggestions
    - Press `tab` to accept a suggestion
+   - If no suggestions appear, try different comments or method names

 2. **Partial Acceptance**
    - Start typing a method and accept only part of a suggestion using `Ctrl+→` or `Cmd+→`